 • Non-fiction writing

-• Whole school planning for Talk for Writing including the allocation of texts and language features across the school as we progress into the new curriculum.
+• Whole school planning for Talk for Writing including the allocation of texts and language features across the school.

 Current training offered

 To book email firstname.lastname@example.org

 Audience – Headteachers, Deputy Headteachers, School Leaders, Governors, Class teachers & Teaching Assistants